Almaty Uncovered: Your Ultimate Guide to Kazakhstan’s Jewel

 It’s also a good idea to download the Russian language pack on Google Translate to help you navigate the city.

-Disclaimer: This post contains affiliate links.
-This means that if you buy or book anything through them, we’ll earn a small commission at no extra cost to you.
-This helps us run this website and create comprehensive guides to help you get off the beaten track.
-We only recommend products and/or services that we use ourselves and trust.
+Disclaimer: This post may contain affiliate links.
+If you buy or book anything through them, we’ll earn a small commission at no extra cost to you.
+Thank you for supporting this website!